-Rabbi Yeshua was the only man in all salvation history who kept all of the 613 commandments that applied to Him.
-He told Thomas, “I am the way, and the truth, and the life.”
+Rabbi Yeshua was the only man in all salvation history who kept all of the 613 commandments that applied to him.
+He told Rabbi T’oma, “I am the way, and the truth, and the life” Jn 14:6.
 In Hebrew, “I am the halakha.”
 Halakha means, “the way,” as on a pilgrim journey.
 Remember God’s command to Abram, lekh lekha, move yourself on an interior journey to holiness.
 In the New Covenant Rabbi Yeshua is the halakha.

 The Old Testament prophets spoke of the halakha as “the way.”
 King David wrote: “Search me, O God, and know my heart!
 Try me and know my thoughts!
 And see if there be any wicked way in me, and lead me in the way everlasting!”
 Isaiah told us, “A voice cries: “In the wilderness prepare the way of the Lord, make straight in the desert a highway for our God.”
 What was “the way of the Lord”?
 Jeremiah wrote of “the way of the Lord, the law of their God.”
 The Pharisees were familiar with this usage: “Teacher, we know that you are true, and teach the way of God truthfully.”